 It has been the Company's policy to preserve a financially strong company that has the capital available to support the growth of existing investments and make new investments.
 In certain circumstances, the Company will provide loans or guarantees to investee companies in which it has significant ownership to further their respective business plans.
-There are no material loans or guarantees to investee companies at June 30, 2016.
+There are no loans or guarantees to investee companies at September 30, 2016.

 On September 29, 2015, the Company as the borrower and SRP as the guarantor entered into an amended and restated Facility with SRLC, a subsidiary of Sprott Inc., the parent company of the Managing Partner, which was subsequently amended by an amending agreement dated May 10, 2016.
-The Facility is an \$18.0 million term facility that matures on November 11, 2016 ("Maturity Date") and is available for general corporate purposes.
+The Facility was an \$18.0 million term facility that matures on November 11, 2016 ("Maturity Date") and was available for general corporate purposes.
 Upon signing the amending agreement SRC paid a commitment fee equal to 0.5% of the Facility.
 Interest accrues daily at 8% per annum, compounded monthly.
-All obligations of the Company under the Facility are unconditionally guaranteed by SRP.
+All obligations of the Company under the Facility was unconditionally guaranteed by SRP.
+As at September 30, 2016, the Company was in compliance with all covenants of the Facility.